mavia369/DEN-Task1-MCQs-App/README.md

 ## Step 2: Build and run your app
-Make sure that the 'Android Studio' Emulator is open.
+Make sure that the 'Android Studio' Emulator is running.
 Navigate to the root directory of the project in 'command prompt' and run the following command:

 ```sh